elpheria/rpc-websockets/API.md

 Connects to a previously defined server if not connected already.
 Should only be used in case `autoconnect` was disabled.

+### ws.register(method, handler) -> RPCMethod

+Registers an RPC method and returns the RPCMethod object to manage method permissions.

+Parameters:
+* `method` {String}: RPC method name.
+* `handler` {Function}: RPC function that will be fired with a possible parameter object once the method is called.

+### ws.setAuth(handler)

+Sets a user-defined auth method.
+The handler function must return boolean true on auth success and boolean false on auth failure.

+Parameters:
+* `handler` {Function}: An auth function that will be used when the client calls the `login` method.
+Must return boolean true on auth success and boolean false on auth failure.

 ### ws.call(method[, params[, timeout[, ws_options]]]) -> Promise

 Calls a registered RPC method on server.
 Resolves once the response is ready.
 Throws if an RPC error was received.